lnls-sol/docker-epics-sim/README.md

 This version contains:
 * a simulated motor with 8 axis (IOC:m1, ..., IOC:m8)
 * a simulated areaDetector IOC (13SIM1:...)
+* a simulated noise from asyn (testAsynPortDriver) with PVs like: testAPD:scope1:...
+    * check all PVs at : https://github.com/epics-modules/asyn/blob/R4-33/testAsynPortDriverApp/Db/testAsynPortDriver.db

 ## To run on background